-As of December 31, 2021, our allowance for credit losses was \$77.8 million of our total LHI, excluding MW and PPP loans.
+As of December 31, 2022, our allowance for credit losses was \$91.1 million of our total LHI, excluding MW and PPP loans.
 Loans acquired are initially recorded at fair value, which includes an estimate of credit losses expected to be realized over the remaining lives of the loans.
 Additional credit losses may occur in the future and may occur at a rate greater than we previously experienced.
 We may be required to take additional provisions for credit losses in the future to further supplement the allowance for credit losses, either due to management's decision to do so or requirements by our banking regulators.
 In addition, bank regulatory agencies will periodically review the allowance for credit losses and the value attributed to nonaccrual loans or to real estate acquired through foreclosure.
 Such regulatory agencies may require us to recognize future charge-offs.
 These adjustments could adversely affect our business, financial condition and results of operations.

-Our financial condition and results of operations may be adversely affected by changes in accounting policies, standards and interpretations
+Our financial condition and results of operations may be adversely affected by changes in accounting policies, standards and interpretations.

 The Financial Accounting Standards Board ("FASB") and other bodies that establish accounting standards periodically change the financial accounting and reporting standards governing the preparation of our financial statements.
 Additionally, those bodies that establish and interpret the accounting standards (such as the FASB, SEC and banking regulators) may change prior interpretations or positions on how these standards should be applied.
-Changes resulting from these new standards may result in materially different financial reporting controls.
+Changes resulting from these new standards may result in materially different financial results and may require that we change how we process, analyze and report financial information and that we change financial reporting controls.